DeepikaA2004/OOPs-Java/README.md

-3) Mr. B and Mr. U are friends who have their residences at opposite lanes with doors no 10 and 20 respectively.
+3)Mr. B and Mr. U are friends who have their residences at opposite lanes with doors no 10 and 20 respectively.
 During a rainy, they missed their lanes and U reaches B's home and B reached U's home.
 They want to find their perfect ways. kindly guide them with a programming code using java.